GeorgeSealy/GS-SDL-Test/README.md

 # Things To Do

-- Perspective render
-- Moveable camera (in code, not interactive)
 - Render basic cube mesh
 - Simple interactive camera model to move around (FLYING)
 - Update to Spherised-cube